 Saudi Arabia – Asir (Abha), Al Baha

-The wide, 23 km long, 2-lane road from Al Bahah to Dhee Ayn was a marvel of engineering as it descended down rugged cliffs to the bottom of the valley.
+The wide, 23 km long, 2-lane road from Al Bahah to Dhee Ayn was a marvel of engineering as it descended rugged cliffs to the bottom of the valley.
 Tunnels and bridges surmounted any difficulties.
 Even the rock faces above the road were stabilized in a very sophisticated way.
 The drivers were crazy and were always passing the few trucks and slow drivers on double solids.

 The outcrop is a gleaming rocky hill of white marble, which stands in sharp contrast to the grayish dark slates that the houses are constructed and the gray mountains that tower behind the outcrop.
 Green fields are in the foreground.

 The road to the village has several historical stone and slate towers.
-Al-Bahah Province is known as the region of 1001 towers, once built to protect villages, roads, and plantations from rivaling tribes.
+Al-Bahah Province is known as the region of 1001 towers, once built to protect villages, roads, and plantations from rivalling tribes.
 Today, these towers are abandoned, and many of them are partially or completely in ruins.

 Since the above Wikipedia entry, the site has been completely rebuilt and looks like it all happened yesterday.